WerWolv/EdiZon/README.md

   - [onepiecefreak](https://github.com/onepiecefreak3) for the edizon debugger and LOTS of reviewing implementations.
   - [Jojo](https://github.com/drdrjojo) for the Travis CI configuration and the config creator.
   - [Ac_K](https://github.com/AcK77) for help with the server side update scripts and the EdiZon save website.
-  - [jakibaki](https://github.com/jakibaki) for his massive help with the implementation of RAM editing and sys-netcheat which was used as inspiration.
+  - [jakibaki](https://github.com/jakibaki) for her massive help with the implementation of RAM editing and sys-netcheat which was used as inspiration.
   - [SciresM](https://github.com/SciresM) for the aarch64 hardware accelerated SHA256 code, his implementation of the Atmosphère cheat engine and his support during development.
   - **kardch** for the beautiful current icon.
   - **bernv3** for the beautiful old icon.